poviolabs/PovioKit/Resources/PromiseKit/README.md

 ...

-promise.onSuccess { value in
+promise.then { value in
   ...
 }

-promise.onFailure { error in
+promise.catch { error in
 ...
 }

 // or

-promise.observe {
+promise.finally {
   switch $0 {
   case .success(let user):
     ...